 9. Work for a startup.

 Sure, startups don’t offer brand value for your resume, and some appear to have the lifespan of a gnat, but startups do offer more responsibility than an internship.
 You’ll still get stuck with coffee duty, but you’ll share it with the CEO.
 In addition, startups are often launched by serial entrepreneurs who know other serial entrepreneurs, so if your company flops, you could find yourself at another in no time.
 The key: get that vital experience in a startup, build a killer portfolio or reel, then hop to a company with a bigger name.
 Several of my colleagues have recently landed jobs with Hollywood studios after brief flirtations with Web 2.0 startups.

 10. Go beyond the call of duty.

 My buddy XDL, whose career as a TV director is taking off, once mentioned to me that L.A. is filled with talent… that spends most of its time partying.
 Media success stories don’t always feature the most talented people, but the people who do the most with their talent.
 They collaborate with other ambitious people to make short films.
 They connect with others at business events.
 They befriend bloggers and journalists.
 And once they get the gig, they put in extra time to prepare for the job, prove easy to work with, and even give their employers more than what’s expected.
 Hence the quote that begins this article: it’s truly the energetic who displace the passive.

 Wrapping it Up

 Finally, I close with my obligatory Steve Jobs quote.
-My regular readers know that I’m a Jobs worshiper.
+My regular readers know I’m a Jobs worshiper.
 That’s because he didn’t accept the way things are done — he set out to change them.
-He’s the personification of the saying, if you want to rule the waves, you gotta waive the rules.
-So in closing, here’s the career advice that Che Jobs has to offer:
+He personified the saying, if you want to rule the waves, you gotta waive the rules:

 Like that?
 Click this: Comic Relief: Dan Pink Takes On The Crappy-Job Blues